nrc4867/webcheckers/docs/DesignDoc.md

 The Model Tier holds the most basic features of WebCheckers.
 It contains the Board, Pieces, etc. It has few dependencies on classes outside of its package.
 Board holds an array of Spaces, each of which may hold a Piece.
-The Model Tier only holds the most basic access methods, and defers to the Application Tier's BoardController class to deal with Player Moves.
+The Model Tier only holds the most basic access methods and defers to the Application Tier's BoardController class to deal with Player Moves.

 ### Design Improvements
-Moving forward, we want to clean up the code so that is follows more closely with GRASP and SOLID principles.
+Moving forward, we want to clean up the code so that follows more closely with GRASP and SOLID principles.
 Currently, the schema has high cohesion, but it also has high coupling.
 Additionally, it occasionally violates the Law of Demeter, forcing others to use multi-dot notation.

-Addtionally, we hope to implement Replay and Spectator modes by the end of sprint 3.
+Additionally, we hope to implement Replay and Spectator modes by the end of sprint 3.
 Time permitting, we may also implement an AI player.